 Each year NAATBatt International produces a series of programs and workshops designed to provide its members with better market intelligence, insight into new electricity storage technology and better visibility in the marketplace.
 The Annual Meeting & Conference, which includes the Energy Storage Innovation Summit and the Advanced Battery Golf & Tennis Tournament, is the highlight of each calendar year.
 Member Site Visit Meetings and assorted technical workshops round out the offerings.
 An overview of NAATBatt programs, including a list of upcoming programs, is set out below.

-NAATBatt 2017 Annual Meeting & Conference
+10th Annual NAATBatt Meeting And Conference

 Energy Storage Innovation Summit